 You may still be owed some tax back even if some of your costs are being reimbursed by your employer.
 The rules around HMRC's Approved Mileage Allowance Payments (AMAP) say that, if you're not getting the full amount you qualify for, you can claim back the difference in a tax refund.
 The NHS has its own rates as well, if you're employed by them.

-The key points to remember are that the costs you’re claiming tax relief for need to be essential to your work, and you need to be paying them yourself.
-In addition, to get back everything you’re owed you’ll need to show proof of what you’re spending.
-That means records and receipts – although the simplified Flat Rate Expenses system can offer an easier way if you don’t mind sticking to HMRC’s figures.
+Importantly, the costs you’re claiming tax relief for must be essential for your work, and being paid from your own pocket.
+HMRC will expect you to show proof of what you’re spending in your claim, so records and receipts are essential.
+Once again, though, the Flat Rate Expenses system can offer an easier way if you don’t mind using HMRC’s figures.

 If you're buying things like laptops or office equipment for work, you may also be able to claim capital allowances for them.
 This is generally for items with a fairly long expected lifespan.
 As always, you'll need to be paying for them yourself to qualify for tax relief.